 Prepare the Menu Early

-Prepping items for your holiday menu early will not only eliminate stress, but it will also keep you out of the kitchen and enjoying your party.
+Prepping items for your holiday menu early will not only eliminate stress, but it can also keep you out of the kitchen and enjoying your party.
 Plan the menu a few weeks in advance so you know exactly what ingredients you will need.
-Items like spinach dip, gravy, casseroles, and cakes can be prepared months ahead of time and kept in the freezer.
+Items like spinach dip, gravy, casseroles, holiday appetizers, and cakes can be prepared months ahead of time and kept in the freezer.
 Simply reheat dishes the day of your holiday party and enjoy!

 Label Your Serving Ware